 Originally based on the East Coast, Fidelity and Guaranty Life Insurance's move of its headquarters to Des Moines five years ago was meant to take advantage of Iowa's low cost of living, business-friendly climate and abundant workforce of insurance professionals.

 F&G has since rapidly grown its presence in Des Moines.
-Last year, the company hired nearly 100 new positions and relocated almost 20 current employees to Des Moines with the prediction of even more additions in the future.
+In 2019, the company hired nearly 100 new positions and relocated almost 20 current employees to Des Moines with the prediction of even more additions in the future.

 As F&G continues to grow and diversify their workforce and services, President and CEO Chris Blunt has nothing but appreciation for the company's new home.

 What prompted the move of F&G's headquarters to Iowa?
 How did F&G "discover" Des Moines?

 I spent the bulk of my career on the east coast, near Hartford, Connecticut, which was known as the insurance capital of the world.
 But now the insurance hub is here in the Heartland.
 We established our presence in Des Moines back in late 2013.
 We've since hired over 225 employees here, anticipate hiring 75-100 more in the next 12-18 months and couldn't be more excited to be relocating our headquarters to the 801 Grand building later this year.
 We are committed to attracting and retaining top talent and being a part of the great Des Moines community.

 You like to refer to your personal transition from the East Village of New York to the East Village of Des Moines.
 What benefits has the move to Iowa presented so far?